 Take one tablespoon of the oil and put it into your mouth.
 Take care to ensure that you don’t swallow it anytime during the process.

 Swish the oil around your mouth.
 You can start with the left side and then move towards the right and then back.
 Swish to cover the teeth at the top and bottom.
 Ensure that you swish even behind the teeth.
 While swishing, the goal is to cover the entire mouth, so that the oil reaches all the teeth and the gums.

 Swish the oil gently, there is no need to use force.
-Doing it forcefully can tire you and you may not be able to swish for a longer duration.
+Doing it forcefully can tire you and you may not swish for a longer duration.

-Studies have shown that within 5 minutes of swishing, it starts pulling away bacteria and toxins and kills it.
+Studies have shown that within 5 minutes of swishing, it pulls away bacteria and toxins and kills it.
 At this stage, you must take extra care to avoid swallowing even a bit of the oil since it contains toxins.

-Initially, you can start swishing for 5 minutes and then gradually increase the duration.
+Initially, you can start swishing for 5 minutes and then accumulate the duration.
 The ideal duration of oil pulling is 15 to 20 minutes.
-Don’t start with 15 minutes, since you will find it difficult to do it for such a long period straight away and may end up swallowing some of the oil.
+Don’t start with 15 minutes, since it is difficult to do it for such a long period straight away and may end up swallowing some of the oil.

 Once you are done with swishing, spit out the oil completely again taking care to avoid swallowing.
 Avoid spitting in the sink, since the oil can clog up the sink.
 You can spit in the toilet or in the trash can.

 Once you are done, rinse your mouth with warm water for a few seconds to get rid of the oily sensation.